Taxation of Federal Payments and Benefits

 Federal employees leaving government service prior to retirement eligibility can choose to receive refunds of their required contributions into the federal retirement fund (see Chapter 8, Section 5 for the implications of making this choice and the policies regarding eligibility to elect a “deferred” annuity instead).

 If the refund includes only the employee’s contributions, then none of the refund is taxable.
-Any interest portion is taxable unless it is rolled over into another qualified retirement plan or into a traditional IRA.
-It is important that the rollover be made directly from one plan to another without the employee actually receiving any portion of the amount being rolled over.
+Any interest portion is taxable unless it is transferred into another qualified retirement plan or into a traditional IRA.
+It is important that the transfer be made directly from one plan to another without the employee actually receiving any portion of the amount being transferred.
 Otherwise, the Office of Personnel Management is required to withhold federal income tax of 20 percent on the interest portion of the refund sent directly to the employee.

 Taxability of Annuities